rkmazumder/SHRAC/docs/index.rst

 -------------------------------------
+This tool is developed by:
+**Sutley Research Group**
+Civil, Environmental and Architectural Engineering University of Kansas

-*Advancing Disaster Resilience Science On Communities And Housing* Sutley Research Group, Civil, Environmental and Architectural Engineering University of Kansas
+*Advancing Disaster Resilience Science On Communities And Housing*

 Indices and tables